holdermatthew5/11lab-301/README.md

 Finish time: 6:32pm
 Actual time needed to complete: 2min

+// Note: These features gave me alot of trouble and wound up bluring together, so finding a distinct time period for each one is pretty much impossible unless you assume they all started and ended at the same time which wouldn't be completely inaccurate.

 Number and name of feature: Feature #7 - Index Estimate of time needed to complete: 3hrs
 Start time: 8:00pm Thursday
 Finish time: 8:45pm Friday
 Actual time needed to finish: 6hrs

+Number and name of feature: Feature #8 - Detail Estimate of time needed to complete: 2hrs
+Start time: 8:45pm Friday
+Finish time: 9:00pm Tuesday
+Actual time needed to finish: 12hrs

+Number and name of feature: Feature #9 - Display Estimate of time needed to complete: 1hrs
+Start time: 8:45pm Friday
+Finish time: 9:00pm Tuesday
+Actual time needed to finish: 12hrs

+Number and name of feature: Feature #10 - Server Estimate of time needed to complete: 30min
+Start time: 9:00pm
+Finish time: 9:15pm
+Actual time needed to finish: 15min

+Number and name of feature: Feature #11 - Styling Estimate of time needed to complete: 3hrs
+Start time: 9:15pm Tuesday
+Finish time: 6:30pm Wednesday
+Actual time needed to finish: 5hrs

 ## Getting Started